 Optometrist vs Ophthalmologist

 Many people are unsure of what the difference between an optometrist and an ophthalmologist is.
-Well, the main difference is that an ophthalmologist is a doctor that also performs eye surgeries, so he/she went to medical school and is a Doctor of Medicine, or an M.D.
+Well, the main difference is that an ophthalmologist is a doctor that also performs eye surgeries, so he/she went to medical school and is a Doctor of Medicine or an M.D.
 The optometrist went to optometry school so he is considered a Doctor of Optometry, or an O.D.
-He cannot perform surgeries, and is more focused on patient care.
+He cannot perform surgeries and is more focused on patient care.
 But we will discuss optometrists’ duties more in detail in what follows.
+Ophthalmologists have completed college and a minimum of 8 additional years of medical training, whereas becoming an optometrist requires only 3-4 years of college and an additional 4 years of optometry school.
+If you are interested in becoming an eye doctor but are looking for a lesser time commitment, optometry is the way to go.

 Types of Optometrist

 The types of optometrists are based on where they decide to work.
 They can work in single or group practices.
-They can work in a hospital or a clinic, where they would collaborate with ophthalmologists and help them with patient care, they can work in a university or laboratory doing research and looking for treatments for eye diseases, or they can choose to work in a large chain company and examine people, prescribe drugs, or eye glasses and contact lenses.
+They can work in a hospital or a clinic, where they would collaborate with ophthalmologists and help them with patient care, they can work in a university or laboratory doing research and looking for treatments for eye diseases, or they can choose to work in a large chain company and examine people, prescribe drugs, or eyeglasses and contact lenses.
+The variety of workplaces for optometrists allow you to personalize your career and focus on working in whichever environment that you feel most comfortable and able to thrive.

 Optometrists have many things that they need to take care of when it comes to dealing with patients.
 But here are some of the most common duties an optometrist has: